The Houzz App is building buzz with 500,000 five-star global reviews and a “Best App” award at the 2016 Google Play Awards.

 When you deliver a solution to a problem felt by a large part of the community, they will tell each other and spread the love!

-Tell us about your successful Augmented Rreality (AR) feature.
+Tell us about your successful Augmented Reality (AR) feature.
 How does it work?
-Can you track growth from using AR?
-If so, how much extra time do you get on site and or additional sales from using immersive media?
+Can you track growth by using AR?
+If so, how much extra time do you get on-site and or additional sales from using immersive media?
 Is AR the future for retail?

 Over two million people have used AR when buying products in the Houzz app